 | Before bed | Warm jeera water | Sleep support, relaxation |

-For a full breakdown of each timing window and which suits your specific goal, see our dedicated guide on the best time to drink cumin water — morning vs after meals.
+For a full breakdown of each timing window, see our guide on the best time to drink cumin water — morning vs after meals.

 Recommended Daily Dosage